The Best Beach Hotels to Book in Los Angeles

-Housed in a 1950s-style former apartment building, Oceana Hotel seamlessly combines modern Art Deco-accented decor with a beach-chic vibe.
-The hotel is arranged around a hacienda tiled central courtyard with a kidney-shaped pool lined with cabana-style loungers.
+Housed in a 1950s-style former apartment building, Oceana Hotel seamlessly combines modern art deco-accented decor with a beach-chic vibe.
+The hotel is arranged around a hacienda tiled central courtyard, with a kidney-shaped pool lined with cabana-style loungers.
 Rooms feature four-poster beds and marble bathrooms, in a beachy palette of sand beige and deep-ocean blues, mirroring the scene outside.
-Forego the wait at local restaurants and opt for the in-house guest-only eatery, which serves up a very Californian menu inspired by market food, with incredible views over the water.
+Forgo the wait at local restaurants and opt for the in-house guest-only eatery, which serves up a very Californian menu inspired by market food, with incredible views over the water.

 Viceroy Santa Monica

 Bringing a slice of Old Hollywood glamour to the beach, Viceroy Santa Monica is an ultra-chic waterside stay.
 Rooms are art deco in style, with mirrored walls, pinstripe carpeted floors and midcentury furnishings.
 An indulgent hour can be spent soaking in the marble bathtub with a room service drink or two.
 If you’re looking to throw something of a gathering, rope in some friends and hire out one of the poolside cabanas, where a summer afternoon is best toasted with a glass of ice cold rosé.

 Shutters on the Beach, Santa Monica